It's such a pleasure doing hummingbird

 They look very much alike except the Black-chinned has a violet throat instead of a ruby throat.

-The male "Black-chinned Hummingbird' in this hummingbird painting is painted with Wisteria to complement his purple throat.
+The male "Black-chinned Hummingbird' in this hummingbird painting is painted with Liatris.
+It is a native flower in the Midwest.
+The flowers are generally pink, but I painted it purple to complement the hummer's purple throat.

 I was wondering what kind of hummingbird painting to do next and I had a vision of a female hummingbird flying up to a petunia flower.

-Sometimes God gifts us with things to paint.
-Thank God for His ideas.
-So here came the "Hummer's Eye-view" painting.
+Sometimes God gifts us with ideas to paint.
+Thank you, Lord.
+So here came the painting, "Hummer's Eye-view".

 The "Bahama Woodstar Hummingbird" is an occasional visitor to south Florida.